mmcs-work/mot_neural_solver/README.md

+# Updates for cell tracking

+For setting up this project, you can use google colab.
+After cloning the repository execute `bash oop.sh` which would take care of all the dependencies and install necessary packages to run the source code.
+For training the procedure stays exactly same as before.
+You can select your preferrable path location in `path_cfg.py` (For most of our code since google drive is used, DRIVE_OUTPUT_PATH is used).
+For inference, the other branch is used `finsubgt1`.
+Check that for further instructions.

 # Learning a Neural Solver for Multiple Object Tracking

 This the official implementation of our **CVPR 2020 (oral)** paper *Learning a Neural Solver for Multiple Object Tracking* ([Guillem Brasó](https://dvl.in.tum.de/team/braso/), [Laura Leal-Taixe](https://dvl.in.tum.de/team/lealtaixe/))